Wenabozho was kind of a shrewd fellow. Wenabozho was

 He raised a family and finally he met other people.
 They continued

-on as they made it and met people later on.
+on as they made it along in this world and met people later on.
 They met some other couple

 when they were on the coast, and they began talking and understood one